Maelkolb/Passauer_Jahrbuecher_Pipeline/README.md

 The output is a valid JSON-LD document loadable into Apache Jena, rdflib, GraphDB, neosemantics, or anything else that speaks RDF.

-### What to add next

-The current graph covers the *structural* facts.
-Natural next steps:

-- **NER** to add `mentions` edges from articles to people/places/works.
-  Spacy + a German model would be a good baseline; the OCR text is already cleaned and structured by article in `output/<slug>/logs/`.
-- **Bibliography parsing** of the `bibliography` block type to turn citations into `CreativeWork` nodes the article `cites`.
-- **Reading-order normalisation** for multi-column pages — Chandra returns blocks but their order isn't always natural reading order.
-  This is a known gap; see `pjb_pipeline.structure.articles` for where to plug in a column-aware sorter.

 ---

 ## Tests